jayasriselvarajah/Numbertowordsconversions/README.md

 ### 1. Download the Source Code

-Download the source code by  selecting "Download ZIP"(Numberrowordconversions)
+Download the source code by  selecting "Download ZIP"(Numbertoword-project)zip file.

 ### 2. Extract the ZIP File